Get

 Bengal cat sitting in a catio

 Catios are purpose-built enclosed places for cats to enjoy the outside world safely and securely.
 Felines that spend time in a catio get to feel the breeze run through their fur and enjoy the sun without being able to wander off.
-So, if your cat sits longingly on the window ledge or always makes an escape attempt at your door, it might be a sign that they need a catio!
+So, if your cat enjoys watching the world go by from a window or always makes an escape attempt at your door, they might benefit from a catio!

 divider 3 paws